 About

 I am an Associate Professor in the ECEE Department at the University of Colorado, and co-founder and CTO of Stateless.
-I'm currently on-leave from the University and working at Stateless, but retain an active research group at the University.
+At the beginning of the Fall 2021 semester, I returned from a 2 year leave from CU, but I still actively participate in the management of Stateless (as allowed under policy at CU).
 I am actively looking for PhD students to join my group.
 My research interests are elaborated below, but in general, my students are interested in systems programming.
 Entrepreneurial interest is a bonus -- I believe systems research and entrepreneurship go hand-in-hand, and find it a great avenue for students to pursue.

 I received my Ph.D. in 2011 from the Electrical Engineering department at Princeton University advised by Jennifer Rexford in the Computer Science department.
 I was supported by an Intel Ph.D.
 Fellowship.
 After Princeton, I spent a year as a post-doc in the Computer and Information Science department at the University of Pennsylvania, working with Jonathan Smith.